I’m Tony B, a design pro.

 President, Philadelphia City Council

 “Anthony Buford is consummate professional within his field.
 His balance of business and interpersonal skills are what make him the ultimate colleague.
 He has great attention to detail and his follow through is impeccable.
-During his tenure with us he was required to work from home and his communication and deliverables never missed a beat.”

 Karl Schneider,

-President/CEO, Thomas-Matthew Associates
+Thomas-Matthew Associates

 And, here’s what I actually do: